Annual Report 2023

-Throughout the pandemic, staff have shown their commitment and energy and I wish to express my thanks to them.
-The Nursery cannot offer the outstanding service without them.
-They strive to show care and compassion set alongside the professionalism that pours out of every corner of the setting.
-This is shown by the strong position of running to capacity in each room.
+I wish to express my thanks to the staff team we have at the Nursery, they are the testament to the outstanding setting we have.
+They strive to show care and compassion set alongside professionalism that pours out of every corner of the setting.
+This is shown by again being in the strong position of having a waiting list to enter the nursery.

 Numbers at the Nursery have remained steady throughout the year, with almost 100 children spread across the rooms, with a further 50 children attending either before or after school clubs run by the staff.

-Jemma, having carried out our 3 and 5 year plans, allowed for a deep dive of our finances; while we have a great reliance on funding, Jemma has managed to show improvement in this year’s accounts.
-Income increased from 2020 mainly due to fee rises.
-Expenditure also increased from 2020 due mainly to the rise in our salary costs to meet the Living Wage rises, remaining being a competitive employer.
-Despite the expenditure increase, we finished the year with a profit to carry forward, a cushion for a short time I have no doubt!
+Jemma as Business Manager has managed to show improvement in this year’s accounts.
+Income increased from 2021 mainly due to fee rises.
+Expenditure also increased from 2021, due mainly to the rise in our salary costs to meet Living Wage rises and maintaining being a competitive employer, albeit not as steeply as other businesses.
+Despite the expenditure increase we did finish the year with a profit to carry forward, something that will allow us to reinvest back into the business in this next financial year.

 Iain Brown, Chair of Directors